 These, along with the wide-angle photo at the top of this article and a few from MouseSteps.com, were the best photos we had to work with while solving the puzzle.
 They were sufficient for us, so they should look for you as well.

 Haunted Mansion Interactive Queue Cryptogram Key

-If the photos above don’t help but you’d like to solve the Haunted Mansion cryptogram by yourself in person, I’ve created a handy key which you can print and take with you to the Magic Kingdom, allowing you to decipher the code:
+If the photos above don’t help, but you’d like to solve the Haunted Mansion cryptogram by yourself in person, I’ve created a handy key that you can print and take with you to the Magic Kingdom, allowing you to decipher the code:

 But if you’re not going to be at The Haunted Mansion any time soon and are dying to know what the message says, read on…

 Needless to say, this section contains a major spoiler, offering the solution to the cryptogram, so read ONLY if you never plan on solving this puzzle on your own.

 Using the key above, matching symbol to the letter, the message inscribed on the library crypt’s books is: